ChainSafe/game-docs-v2/docs/v2.6/21_faq.md

 ### My current build is running just fine, is upgrading compulsory?

 While we appreciate and understand how this may impact some of our existing developers and their games/communities, an upgrade to the latest version is required.
-There are many optimzations, fixes and new features in our latest version that make the upgrade well worth it.
+There are many optimizations, fixes and new features in our latest version that make the upgrade well worth it.

 ### Can someone help migrate my game to the latest version?